Allotments

 The allotments now have the capacity to collect 4000 litres/888 gallons of rainwater for use on the site.

-The second initiative was annual inspections of allotments.
-This started in July 2023 and following the inspection two holders of uncultivated allotments were asked to relinquish their plots.
+The second initiative was biannual inspections of allotments.
+This started in July 2023 and has continued biannually ever since.
+Following these inspections several holders of uncultivated allotments have been asked to relinquish their plots.

 The third initiative has been formation of starter plots to encourage younger/new allotment holders.
 Two overgrown allotments were cleared by a 15 strong work party of volunteers over a weekend in February 2023 – pictures below.